 2020 USTA Boys Tournament Winners

-• No winners due to COVID-19
+• No tournament due to COVID-19

 2019 USTA Boys' Tournament Winners